-So I really appreciate hearing your version of the story now, I became really fascinated when I saw one of the images that you posted on Instagram, which was a picture of your husband and his face that the lip before and then the lip how he described that at it basically looks like the liquid washed away and I’ll make this image available if that’s okay with you on the video feed.
+So I appreciate hearing your version of the story now, I became fascinated when I saw one of the images that you posted on Instagram, which was a picture of your husband and his face with the lip before and then the lip how he described that at it looks like the liquid washed away and I’ll make this image available if that’s okay with you on the video feed.
 So how good is it to be able to use art to express these things?
 Is that something that helps you does it serve you?

 You know it does.
-It’s interesting I’ve never actually been a person who enjoys there are people who like to do art as a means of expressing their emotions and for me, it’s always just been meditative So, but once he had the stroke there were a lot of emotions that I was feeling that I didn’t feel I could express in the moment because I felt like I needed to be more compassionate I think.
+It’s interesting I’ve never actually been a person who enjoys some people like to do art as a means of expressing their emotions and for me, it’s always just been meditative So, but once he had the stroke there were a lot of emotions that I was feeling that I didn’t feel I could express in the moment because I felt like I needed to be more compassionate I think.

-My husband will tell you my go to response if somebody lashes out is for me to probably say something rather biting back and I couldn’t do that with him because I knew that when he was tired and when he was no probably feeling scared, feeling frustrated, feeling angry listening to people tell him that you know, he wasn’t gonna be able to do certain things or be a certain way anymore.
+My husband will tell you my go-to response if somebody lashes out is for me to probably say something rather than bite back and I couldn’t do that with him because I knew that when he was tired and when he was no probably feeling scared, frustrated, feeling angry listening to people tell him that you know, he wasn’t gonna be able to do certain things or be a certain way anymore.
 He would then, either talk to me about that and express anger or, you know how sometimes when you get angry at something, you then take it out on somebody else, even though you know or just, you’re nasty, and you’re not necessarily st calling people nasty things, but you are just not pleasant to be around.

-So that I was experiencing that but also unable to retaliate.
-And so for me doing the using my husband as an art subject and trying to express what he was going through was therapeutic for me because it kind of put me in in his headspace and made me understand a little more of what he was going through.
+So I was experiencing that but also unable to retaliate.
+And so for me using my husband as an art subject and trying to express what he was going through was therapeutic because it kind of put me in his headspace and made me understand a little more of what he was going through.
 And that’s not necessarily something that I would do.
 But I felt like if I wanted to, you know, have a marriage that would make it through this, then I needed.
 I needed some sort of therapy and art therapy was what I chose for myself, I guess, in a way.

 Beautiful I mean, talk about having something that you’ve grown to enjoy and love doing just regularly.
 How you express yourself in other ways for other reasons.
 Now you get to use that skill to somehow moderate or manage emotions that are coming up and I’ve never heard that said by somebody else, what you said about how you couldn’t retaliate.
-I mean, that would be so potentially disempowering to be in an argument with somebody and because yourself empathetic to their condition.
+I mean, that would be so potentially disempowering to be in an argument with somebody because yourself empathetic to their condition.
 You choose not to retaliate.

 Yeah, you can’t.
 I mean, you could I guess, but then you’re either going to say something so painful and unfair, or you’re just gonna bicker.
-Do you want your exchanges with this person who you know, is feeling scared or is feeling frustrated.
+Do you want your exchanges with this person who you know, is feeling scared or is feeling frustrated?
 And you just want to bicker with them just because you’re also tired.
 And you’re also frustrated, because this was not in your plan, either to have this be such a huge part of your life.
 But now you both have to live with it.
 And so either figure out a way to channel what you’re absorbing from this person or throw it back at them and then it never ends.
 So yeah, you got to figure something out.